ElliottjPierce/noiz/book/src/quick-start/special-partitioning.md

 However, you can use `OrthoGrid<i32>` for example to wrap noise generated on that grid.
 Vector types also work for making rectangles of wrapping noise.
 You can also make your own wrapping amounts.
+This is very useful if you want the result to tile.

 Here's an example of wrapping perlin noise: